A MILD START TO OUR WORK WEEK...

 Your First Alert Weather Forecast:

-Our temperatures will be typical for the middle of October.
-After seeing lows in the 30s and 40s this morning, we’ll rise into the 60s this afternoon.
+Our temperatures are typical for the middle of October.
+We’re rising into the 60s this afternoon.
 Upper 50s are possible across the Northwoods and closer to the Lake Michigan shoreline.
 For now, our weather will stay mild with a light southeast breeze around nearby high pressure.

-This high pressure system will give us more sunshine...
-But look for patchy cloud cover today, mainly near the lakeshore and areas NORTH of Green Bay.
-These clouds will eventually give way to brighter skies this afternoon.
+This high pressure system is giving us sunshine across the Fox Valley...
+Lingering cloud cover near the lakeshore and for areas NORTH of Green Bay, will eventually give way to brighter skies this afternoon.

 A strong storm system passing to our north will bring significant changes throughout the week...
 Tomorrow will be the warmest day of the week with highs in the 70s and a breezy south wind.
 Then, we’ll get a chance of showers and thunderstorms heading into Wednesday morning as a cold front comes through.
 The rest of the week will be much cooler with some occasional showers.
 High temperatures on Thursday and Friday may only be in the lower 50s.